-about two years ago by AP/MBaca/ESPN/CBS Sports
+about three years ago by AP/MBaca/ESPN/CBS Sports

 FORMER CHICO STATE PRODUCT CHRIS WONDLOWSKI NETS A HAT TRICK AS THE UNITED STATES ROLLS BELIZE 6-1